NielsLeenheer/WebSerialBarcodeScanner/README.md

 For example, to set a baud rate of `9600`:

-    const customerDisplay = new WebSerialBarcodeScanner({
+    const barcodeScanner = new WebSerialBarcodeScanner({
         baudRate: 9600
     });